 As you follow the fears to their roots, note any beliefs attached to them and try to see if they are unequivocally true.
 When the root is in a false belief, it becomes easier to let go of it.
 Gently ask yourself questions about what makes the cause of the fear true in this moment.
 Sometimes simply knowing it isn’t true is enough to overcome it.

-If a fear seems very true, for example the fear of death, your thinking about it may not be true.
-To explore the example of death a little bit, how do you know that death is something about which you should be afraid?
-How do you know that death is bad?
-Because you won’t exist?
-How to you honestly know you won’t exist?
-How do you know that non-existence is bad?
-How do you know that you won’t exist in a better form?
 If the fearfulness is more about the unknown aspects of death, then why are you afraid of something that you ultimately can’t do anything about?
 You are at the ultimate mercy of the universe, and you can’t control what it does.
-If you can’t control it and death is the ultimate direction you are going, doesn’t it make sense to let go and accept it so you can enjoy this time when you know you exist?
+If you can’t control it and death is the ultimate direction you are going, doesn’t it make sense to let go and accept it so you can enjoy this time when you know that you do exist?

 As you go through this process and ultimately get to existential fears, it can become very intense and difficult.
 You will need to face these fears and any possible outcome fully, and you will need to accept them with all of your being.
 This is a big part of how to overcome them.